tfgg/yournextmep/_candidates/eu2014/green/richard-mallender.md

 person: richard-mallender
 region: east-midlands
 party: green
-title: East Midlands - Green Party - Richard Mallender
+title: Richard Mallender is running for MEP in East Midlands for the Green Party
 incumbent: false
 ---